wdporter/i-am-that-vuepress/32-life-is-the-supreme-guru/readme.md

 Common sense, too, will tell you that to fulfill a desire you must keep your mind on it.
-If you want to know your true nature, you must have yourself in mind all the time until the secret of your beïng stands revealed.
+If you want to know your true nature, you must have yourself in mind all the time until the secret of your being stands revealed.

 **Q:**&ensp;Why should self-remembrance bring one to self-realisation?